bign8/bign8.github.io/_drafts/gps-backed-ntp.md

         print("Disconnected")  # log and pop out to while loop (closing with blocks)
 ```

-And with that, I was able to have my `./fakegps` running in a terminal, and have another one starting and stoping the gpsd service at will w/o seeing failures.
+And with that, I was able to have my `./fakegps` running in a terminal, and have another one starting and stoping the gpsd service at will.

 ```sh
 service stop gpsd